wes-chen/build-a-website/lesson-01/README.md

 You use Google Drive to store and view documents on the cloud.
 Programmers use Git and Github to store and view their code on the cloud.

 [This guide](https://guides.github.com/introduction/git-handbook/) is pretty good at explaining what Git is.
-Read it, then read my bad explanation of it.
+Read it, then we'll summarize the essentials again here.

 Basically, Git is a system that keeps a history of any changes to files - it can help you determine exactly _what_ files changed, _when_ they were changed, _who_ changed them, and the reasons _why_ they were changed.